Return to Index

 Abnormal Cell Growth

 In order for the tissues of the body to maintain such precise control over the growth of its cells, it has developed a system of feedback loops that detect and compensate for deviations from the norm.
 For every situation controlled by a feedback loop, the body has a set point it recognizes as normal.
 One example of this is your own body temperature.
-If your body temperature becomes too warm, a series of physiologic reactions are triggered in an effort to return it towards 98.6 F. If your body’s temperature becomes too cold, a different series of reactions are triggered to warm you up.
-This is an example of a negative feedback loop .
-In a positive feedback loop , on the other hand, changes in one direction tend to produce even more change in that same direction.
+If your body temperature becomes too warm, a series of physiologic reactions are triggered in an effort reset it.
+If your body’s temperature becomes too cold, a different series of reactions are triggered to warm you up.
+This is an example of a negative feedback loop.
+In a positive feedback loop, changes in one direction tend to produce even more change in that same direction, such as the stages of labor that lead to childbirth.

 In the case of normal cell proliferation,when the appropriate number of cells has been produced (and cells begin to crowd each other) growth inhibitory factors trigger a negative feedback mechanism to reduce the rate of cell growth.
 While positive feedback can occur normally, the production of excess growth factors by cells drives an abnormal positive feedback loop.